oceanprotocol-archive/OEPs/3/README.md

 The client outputs transactions that are send to the keeper.
 It could provide verification, privacy & multicast capabilities.
 Throttling and spam prevention is done at the VM validation level in the keeper.
-TX’s have fees attached, could have some Client-side PoW and invalid tx’s won’t get replicated by honest nodes.
+TX's have fees attached, could have some Client-side PoW and invalid tx's won't get replicated by honest nodes.

 ## Components Interaction